Azure/azure-service-operator/docs/v1/services/postgresql/postgresql.md

 1. Postgre SQL server - Deploys an `Azure Database for PostgreSQL server` given the Location and Resource group
 2. Postgre SQL database - Deploys a database under the given `Azure Database for PostgreSQL server`
 3. Postgre SQL firewall rule - Deploys a firewall rule to allow access to the `Azure Database for PostgreSQL server` from the specified IP range
+4. Postgre SQL user  - Deploys a user to a given database server and allows to assign roles and database ownership

 ### PostgreSQL server